hirak99/keyshift/README.md

 | Functionality: Key timeouts     | ✓                   | ✗                                                  |
 | OS Support                      | Linux, Windows, Mac | Linux only                                         |

-Note 1: Threads & RAM usage were measured on same configuration, on same hardware.
+Note 1: Threads & RAM usage were measured on equivalent key-mapping configuration, on same hardware.
+Threads may increase if timeouts are implemented, but it is unlikely to grow higher than 2 depending on the implementation.

-Note 2: I left out some other functionalities.
-Please see the tutorial for more.
+Note 2: I was unable to find a profiling for kmonad.
+The profiling of KeyShift is based on average time spent in `Process(int, int)` on the commit
+(91452b4901be3db50da95c42df36bb4991844387) based on an artificial load (see profile.cpp), on an i9-9900k.

 # Philosophy